 The Apostle Paul understood that all Christians are to be continually educated and further equipped to fulfill their calling to be full and effective members of the body of Christ.
-The Equipping for… publications provide resources and ideas to support congregations in accomplishing God’s purposes in the areas of congregational life & leadership, faith formation, evangelism and mission, and worship.
+The Equipping for… publications provide resources and ideas to support congregations in accomplishing God’s purpose in the areas of congregational life & leadership, faith formation, evangelism & mission, and worship.

 Please contact us if you have questions or ideas and material you would like to share.

 Congregations are responsible for maintaining the safety and integrity of the data stored on their computers with the same standard of care and confidentiality applied to paper records.
 There are a few key things you can do to strengthen your congregation’s cybersecurity defenses.
 This document is by no means an authoritative or comprehensive compendium on cybersecurity, as cyber threats are always changing and therefore require best practices to be updated regularly, but here are some helpful tips to help mitigate the risk.

 Ways Churches Can Offer Connection and Care During Social Distancing